Johnny-Morgan/portfolio/README.md

 - All other photos/images were created by the developer.

 ### Code

+- The code for the navbar is based on the navbar in the Code Institute [Whiskey Drop](https://www.youtube.com/watch?v=2z3RHvIhSwE&ab_channel=MediaUpload) project.

 - The CSS code for the contact form was taken from the YouTube channel [Web dev](https://www.youtube.com/watch?v=s6rF1Josk9M&ab_channel=Webdev) and edited.